-Step 1: Sum all of your direct CO_2e emissions from your natural gas transmission, storage, and/or distribution system.
-Include all the direct emissions associated with the physical natural gas system you own or control including stationary combustion activities, fugitive emissions of CH_4 and CO_2 , and vented emissions.
+Step 1: Sum all of your direct CO2e emissions from your natural gas transmission, storage, and/or distribution system.
+Include all the direct emissions associated with the physical natural

-15 Therm to MMBtu conversion source - Energy Information Administration (EIA), Annual Energy Review 1995, DOE/EIA-0384(95) (Washington, DC, July 1996), Appendix B.
+17 Therm to MMBtu conversion source - Energy Information Administration (EIA), Annual Energy Review 1995, DOE/EIA-0384(95) (Washington, DC, July 1996), Appendix B.

-16 MWh to MMBtu conversion source - Same as above.
+18 MWh to MMBtu conversion source - Same as above.

-17 A therm is 100,000 Btus and is the unit most often used by distribution companies.
+19 A therm is 100,000 Btus and is the unit most often used by distribution companies.
 One decatherm (Dth) is 10 therms, or one MMBtu (one million Btu).